Updated: May 17

 Organisations need to adapt more quickly than ever

-So where should travel enterprises target in future?
+So where should travel enterprises target in the future?
 A UNWTO survey identified four key areas:

 Customer service (53%)